microsoft/promptflow/examples/flows/standard/web-classification/README.md

 ### 1. Create Azure OpenAI or OpenAI connection

+Prepare your Azure Open AI resource follow this [instruction](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal) and get your `api_key` if you don't have one.

 ```bash
 # Override keys with --set to avoid yaml file changes
 pf connection create --file azure_openai.yml --set api_key=<your_api_key> api_base=<your_api_base>